ajam/aufbau-files/README.md

 Fork this repository and add your own files to the `files/` folder.
 Copy `aufbau-files-secrets.sample.json` to your root aufbau app and rename to `aufbau-files-secrets.json`.

-Define your file locations in the `buckets.json` file.
+Define your file locations in the `default-buckets.json` file.
 It can be a local folder in this repo or if you define `type` to `'local'` or on an smb network share like below.
 Setting `permanent` to `true` will mean users can't delete that bucket.
+Users can add and remove all other buckets from within the interface and their changes will be saved to their user directory, usually under `Application Support` if they're on OS X.

 ```json
 [